Sarah Baartman: On display in Europe

 Hendrik Cesars and Alexander Dunlop brought Baartman to London in 1810.
 The group lived together in Duke Street, St. James, the most expensive part of London.
 In the household were Sarah Baartman, Hendrik Cesars, Alexander Dunlop, and two African boys, possibly brought illegally by Dunlop from the slave lodge in Cape Town.

-Dunlop had to have Baartman exhibited and Cesars was the showman.
+Dunlop had to have Baartman exhibited, and Cesars was the showman.
 Dunlop exhibited Baartman at the Egyptian Room at the London residence of Thomas Hope at No. 10 Duchess Street, Cavendish Square, London.
 Dunlop thought he could make money because of Londoners' lack of familiarity with Africans and because of Baartman's large buttocks, which was viewed as variously grotesque, lascivious, and obscene.
-Crais and Scully allege that: "People came to see her because they saw her not as a person but as a pure example of this one part of the natural world".
-She became known as the "Hottentot Venus" (as was at least one other woman, in 1829).
 A handwritten note made on an exhibition flyer by someone who saw Baartman in London in January 1811 indicates curiosity about her origins and probably reproduced some of the language from the exhibition; thus the following origin story should be treated with skepticism: "Sartjee is 22 Years old is 4 feet 10 Inches high, and has (for a Hottentot) a good capacity.
 She lived in the occupation of a Cook at the Cape of Good Hope.
 Her Country is situated not less than 600 Miles from the Cape, the Inhabitants of which are rich in Cattle and sell them by barter for a mere trifle.
 A Bottle of Brandy, or small roll of Tobacco will purchase several Sheep – Their principal trade is in Cattle Skins or Tallow. – Beyond this Nation is an other, of small stature, very subtle & fierce; the Dutch could not bring them under subjection, and shot them whenever they found them.
 9 Jany, 1811.
 [H.C.?]"
 The tradition of freak shows was well established in Europe at this time, and historians have argued that this is at first how Baartman was displayed.
 Baartman never allowed herself to be exhibited nude, and an account of her appearance in London in 1810 makes it clear that she was wearing a garment, albeit a tight-fitting one.
 She became a subject of scientific interest, albeit of racist bias frequently, as well as of erotic projection.
-It is alleged she was marketed as the "missing link between man and beast".
+She was marketed as the "missing link between man and beast".